mrc-ide/odin/README.md

 y <- mod$run(t)
 ```

-For more complicated examples, check out an [age structured SIR model](tests/testthat/examples/array_odin.R), and for more details see the [vignette](https://mrc-ide.github.io/odin/vignettes/odin.html)
+For more complicated examples, check out an [age structured SIR model](tests/testthat/examples/array_odin.R), and for more details see the [vignette](https://mrc-ide.github.io/odin/articles/odin.html)

 # Limitations

 Writing this has given me a much greater appreciation of the difficulties of writing compiler error messages.

-This does not attempt to _generally_ translate R into C (though very simple expressions are handled) but only a small subset that follows the sterotyped way that R+C ODE models tend to be written.
+This does not attempt to _generally_ translate R into C (though very simple expressions are handled) but only a small subset that follows the stereotyped way that R+C ODE models tend to be written.
 It tries to do things like minimise the number of memory allocations while preventing leaks.
 The generated code is designed to be straightforward to read, leaving any really funky optimisation to the compiler.

 Because this relies on code generation, and the approach is partly textual, some oddities will appear in the generated code (things like `n + 0`).
 Over time I'll remove the most egregious of these.
 It's probable that there will be some unused variables, and unused elements in the parameters struct.